 And a new day without a car, as the weather was nice I decided to walk to the beach Praia de São Roque which was a one hour walk away and sun-bath while reading.

 On my last day, I took an early morning bus to Sete Cidades and got off the bus in the city, I wanted to go to the viewpoint Vista do Rei and had no clue how to go there ..I knew about some tracks around but obviously, I could not find them and just walked randomly around.
 Me being me again!
-I found some English senieors hiking, good completely lost, met some people horseback riding, found some nice viewpoints and finally made it to the viewpoint, after hours!
+I found some English seniors hiking, good completely lost, met some people horseback riding, found some nice viewpoints and finally made it to the viewpoint, after hours!
 At this viewpoint, you will also find the abandoned 5-Star hotel Monte Palace where a lot of people sneak in.
-You decide if you want to sneak in as well or not 😉 I loved looking up on Google afterward, what it looked like when it was a hotel.
+You decide if you want to sneak in as well or not 😉 I loved looking up on Google afterwards, what it looked like when it was a hotel.